sahiljagtap08/trade-genius/README.md

-## Project Name: **StockSage**
+## Project Name: **TradeGenius**

 ### Overview

-**StockSage** is a comprehensive stock trading advisor system that integrates multiple technologies including C++, Golang, Python, Next.js, and Tailwind CSS.
+**TradeGenius** is a comprehensive stock trading advisor system that integrates multiple technologies including C++, Golang, Python, Next.js, and Tailwind CSS.
 The application provides stock analysis and recommendations by scraping news, performing sentiment analysis, and utilizing machine learning models.
 The system is designed for high performance and scalability, featuring a custom database with an integrated load balancer.

 ### Features